benmiller314/cdm2022spring/plans/lesson-03.md

 What do these framing concepts help you see about "digital" that wasn't part of the story you told in your group last class?

+I had you pair this reading with listening to several audio narratives.
+What does putting these things together help you notice or better understand – about either the audio narratives or about the concepts?

 ## 2. Return of the GitHub: clone and edit, push and pull